AlynaNastas/ANR-GeeksHubs-Final-Project-HairSalon/README.md

-## Issues and solutions
+## Issues, solutions and future functionalities 📆 :pushpin:

-   - Issue: I can not bring Stylist name to the front end.
+   1. Issue: I can not bring Stylist name to the front end.
         - Solution: I would need to bring data through different tables doing "joins" between the tables.

+   2. Issue: Slot time date picker not functional choosing the time, I do not have the available time implemented.
+        - Solution: I would need to install React Day Time Picker.

+   3. Issue: As an Admin I can´t delete/update users, roles.
+         - Solution: I have those endpoints in the backend now we will work on them as future functionalities to be emplemented in this project.